Find Trade Colleges

 1% Freshmen Loans

-There are 3,416 full-time undergraduates at OC, and 5,357 students altogether.
+There are 5,357 students at OC in total, 3,416 are full-time undergraduates.
 The school has a student-to-faculty ratio of 18 to 1.

-Approximately 1% of the students who attend this school take out loans.
+1% of OC students take out loans to afford college costs.
 The typical student loan amount is $5,225 a year.
 OC has a 4.6% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 The early-career average earnings of bachelor’s-degree holders from OC is $34,039.